DFW Airport breaks ground on new renewable energy plant in continued quest for net-zero emissions

 “It’s not a sexy project, it doesn’t get a lot of attention, but it provides the energy,” Donohue said.
 “You have to have the infrastructure to support and provide the ability to keep growing.“

 The new plant has a $234 million price tag, funded nearly 50% by federal dollars.
-The plant is scheduled to be completed in late 2025.
+The plant is expected to create 1,400 jobs and is scheduled to be completed in late 2025